modular-magician/terraform-provider-google-beta/website/docs/r/app_engine_flexible_app_version.html.markdown

 * `endpoints_api_service` -
   (Optional)
   Code and application artifacts that make up this version.
   Structure is documented below.

-* `entrypoint` -
-  (Optional)
-  The entrypoint for the application.
-  Structure is documented below.

 * `vpc_access_connector` -